labhai/BrainGED/README.md

 Inputs are signed, symmetric correlation matrices with the same shape and atlas parcel order.
-Metadata must follow this order, with community labels listed from fine to coarse. `top_k` specifies the number of undirected edges retained per graph, ranked by absolute weight.
+Metadata must follow this order, with community labels listed from fine to coarse.

 ## Tests